Home / Resume / Healthcare / Nursing Resume

 Lead with your clinical rotation hours and settings

 Your BSN or ADN program included 600 to 1,000+ clinical hours across multiple settings.
-List each rotation: unit type, bed count, patient ratio, and specific skills practiced.
-This is your clinical experience.
+List each rotation: unit type, bed count, patient ratio, and skills practiced such as patient assessment and triage or medication administration.

 Highlight your senior practicum in detail